Vietnam.vn - Nền tảng quảng bá Việt Nam

-Southeast Asian tourists coming to Vietnam for the first time were amazed to see the white snow covering Fansipan peak in minus degrees Celsius.
+Southeast Asian tourists coming to Vietnam for the first time were amazed to see white ice and snow covering Fansipan peak in sub-zero temperatures.

 Báo Lao ĐộngBáo Lao Động16/02/2025

-The group had breakfast at a local restaurant and bought tickets to take the cable car straight to Fansipan Peak as soon as they arrived in Lao Cai.
-The group's original goal was to "hunt" for snow on Fansipan Peak, so they did not spend much time exploring Sa Pa.
+The group had breakfast at a local restaurant and bought tickets to take the cable car straight to the top of Fansipan as soon as they arrived in Lao Cai.
+The group's original goal was to "hunt" for snow on the top of Fansipan, so they didn't spend much time exploring Sa Pa.

 Before the trip on January 27, his friends checked the local weather forecast.
 Despite constantly checking the photos taken at Fansipan, Jojo and his friends were skeptical that a tropical country like Vietnam would have snow.

 Reaching the top of Fansipan at 8:45 am, the group of young Filipino tourists were immediately greeted by a white scene on the high mountain.
-All over the tree branches, railings, and on the ground, snow was covered in white.
+All over the tree branches, railings, on the ground, was covered in white snow.

 “It was freezing cold, probably around -3 degrees Celsius or even colder, but the snow made the landscape around me look incredibly magical.
 At that time, I didn’t even notice the cold because I was so immersed in the beauty of the white snow.
 For me, it was a surreal experience,” Jojo shared.

-A foreign male tourist is excited when touching snow for the first time during a trip to Lao Cai, Vietnam.
+A foreign male tourist was excited when he touched snow for the first time during his trip to Lao Cai, Vietnam.
 Photo: Jojo Diotay

 Snow-covered scene on Fansipan peak.
 Photo: Michael John Escosio